-For most of recorded history, parents have ensured the safety and healthy development of their babies by sharing sleeping space with them.
-(While making breastfeeding easier and getting a more peaceful night’s rest themselves—that’s what we like to call a win-win!)
+Co-sleeping is not a new practice.
+For most of recorded history, parents have ensured the safety and healthy development of their little one by sharing a sleeping space with them.
+(And by knowing the ins and outs of how to safely co-sleep to soak all kinds of benefits up!)

-- Keep your baby close
+- Co-sleep with your baby close

 - Create the right room conditions

-- Ensure safe body position
+- Ensure your baby’s safe sleep position

 - Choose the right bedside sleeper